 Therefore, the empty seat next to me was quickly filled – with Lakshmi.

 Lakshmi was one of the very few ex-pats I saw in Japan.
-Actually, the street scenes even in the large cities are quite homogenous: What you see are Japanese – and Asian and western tourists.
+Actually, the street scenes even in the large cities are quite homogenous.
+What you see are Japanese – and Asian and western tourists.
 Hardly any ex-pats.
-And that’s not surprising given that there are less than two percent foreign citizens in Japan; less than two percent!
+And that’s not surprising given that there are less than two percent foreign citizens in Japan.
+That’s less than two percent!

 Japan as a country has been an extremely closed shop.

 No wonder the country got a bit stuck in traditions.
 For us visitors fascinatingly and charmingly, but how is it to live there?
 How much are you able and allowed to think out of the box?
 As I’d learned from the series Tokyo Girl and from books – and according to what I had observed, Japan seems to be a very conservative society and complying with the standards is crucial.

 Japanese as a nation have been extremely conservative and obedient.